Chapter 48

 As you’re caught up and held steady by two strong arms in the aquamarine sleeves of a Gondolier letterman’s jacket.

-“The key to smooth movement is to alternate between supporting your weight on one leg while pushing off with the other,” drones the voice; but what you’re listening to is “Footsteps in the Dark Parts 1 & 2” by the Isley Brothers, which rapidly becomes your favorite song as you’re piloted into a cadenced flowing glide across the rink, threading through the other skaters just like the Mustang Boss does in rush-hour traffic.
+“The key to smooth movement is to alternate between supporting your weight on one leg while pushing off with the other,” drones the voice; but what you’re listening to is “Footsteps in the Dark Parts 1 & 2” by the Isley Brothers, which rapidly becomes your favorite song as you’re piloted into a cadenced flowing glide, threading through the other skaters just like the Mustang Boss does in rush-hour traffic.
 Except that here you’re not being drilled about what to do and not do if you ever occupy the driver’s seat of a car traveling down the road—no, here you’re doing the traveling, the wheels are attached to the soles of your laced-up bootees and their whirling is transmitted up through your feet and ankles and calves and knees and thighs ohhhh Gahhhhd to your torso and finally your brain, triggering your dancer’s intuition, waking every muscle in your body all at once and causing them to regain their memory of basic rhythmic forward motion that can make you skim, make you soar, make you swoop across the rink.

 Recognizable figures loom out of the skating throng as the DJ strikes up “Brick House.”
-Here’s Bianca Panucci rollerdancing with Gootch Bulstrode, she very short and he very tall plus more adept on skates than playing basketball or cheating at Trig—and is Beany showing off to make her old flame Bomber jealous?
-No time to worry about that now as they’re displaced by Junior Nygren and Buddy Marcellus, she even shorter and he a lot less tall but quite a bit rotunder, the two of them looking like a cute little squirrel rollerboogeying with a comic pachyderm as “Brick House” segues to “The Hump” and here come Judy Disseldorf with Scott Grampian whom you’re ready to snub for how he treated Lesley Ogilvie the AA Presiding Genius whom you spot off to the side, clinging to the rink’s surrounding rail, keeping tabs on Scott?
+Here’s Bianca Panucci rollerdancing with Gootch Bulstrode, she very short and he very tall plus more adept on skates than playing basketball or cheating at Trig—and is Beany showing off to make her ex-boyfriend Bomber jealous?
+No time to worry about that now as they’re displaced by Junior Nygren and Buddy Marcellus, she even shorter and he a lot less tall but quite a bit rotunder, the two of them looking like a cute little squirrel rollerboogeying with a comic pachyderm as “Brick House” segues to “The Hump” and here come Judy Disseldorf with Scott Grampian whom you’re ready to snub for how he treated Lesley Ogilvie the AA Presiding Genius whom you spot off to the side, clinging to the rink’s outer handrail, keeping tabs on Scott?
 That would be so sad, don’t ever stoop to doing that no matter what might happen with you and Avery as the DJ moves on to Sylvester’s “Over and Over” and you have to dodge when Jeremy Tolhurst whizzes past with Tara Garamond, a skinny senior you only know secondhand, Jenna says she’s a competent designer but “thinks perspective is a sticky substance, like rubber cement” and here’s Jenna herself, a treat to see on skates though kept safely in check by Ken Keezer, what’s she got on tonight’s spectacle frames?
 Tiny mirrored beads that reflect the blinking rainbow strobes as she blows you a big-sisterly kiss with her free hand, and there’s Zerlina wearing a variation on her skimpy avant-garde recital costume (Gahd, Zerl! it’s like Arctic outdoors!) rollershimmying with a guy you don’t recognize, not Zal Tergeist and probably not Paitoon the Moonstone yet somehow familiar—by golly if he doesn’t remind you of Juodas Jautis, principal male dancer of the Norroway Ballet Company, as brawny as he was strapping as he was robust.
-Good for you, girl! you grin at Zerl, who shakes her shapely bare shoulders in smug response as “The More I Get, the More I Wnt” winds down and the Triville DJ calls for attention while you’re enclosed by your extended bunch and their partners: Joss with P.J., Jenna with Ken, Nonique with Floyd, Alex more-or-less with Mike Spurgeon, Robin with Arlo Sowell, Sheila-Q with Graham Aleshire, Crystal with Judd Courtney, Isabel with Jeff Friardale, Zerlina with Brawny Strapping Robust, Fiona and her bandmate PoonElly Scales, Spacyjane and Split-Pea with his FLASSSHHHH flassshhhh flassshhhh-ing camera that outshines/ outblinds the intermittent rainbow strobes—
+Good for you, girl! you grin at Zerl, who shakes her shapely bare shoulders in smug response as “The More I Get, the More I Want” winds down and the Triville DJ calls for attention while you’re surrounded by your extended bunch and their partners: Joss with P.J., Jenna with Ken, Nonique with Floyd, Alex more-or-less with Mike Spurgeon, Robin with Arlo Sowell, Sheila-Q with Graham Aleshire, Crystal with Judd Courtney, Isabel with Jeff Friardale, Zerlina with Brawny Strapping Robust, Fiona and her bandmate PoonElly Scales, Spacyjane and Split-Pea with his FLASSSHHHH flassshhhh flassshhhh-ing camera that outshines/outblinds the intermittent rainbow strobes—

-The Roller Disco’s DJ announces that a new local group called [squinting at label] “Downbite” has recorded a single [displaying what looks like a genuine 45] to commemorate the Sweet Sixteen of a Certain Someone here tonight; so without further ado, get ready to get down to the sound of [second label-squint] “Dead Letter”—
+As the Roller Disco’s DJ announces that a new local group called [squinting at label] “Downbite” has recorded a single [displaying what looks like a genuine 45] to commemorate the Sweet Sixteen of a Certain Someone here tonight; so without further ado, get ready to get down to the sound of [second label-squint] “Dead Letter”—

 Not that one!
 Play the flip side!”
 Feef’s full-tilt boogie-diva voice rips through the strobing darkness—